Table of Contents

 Statins can be prescribed as monotherapy, or in combination with other lipid-reducing medications such as bile acid sequestrants, niacin or ezetimibe.
 They are usually prescribed for patients suffering from hyperlipidemia (hypercholesterolemia).
 They are also given to patients with coronary heart disease and atherosclerosis as prophylaxis for myocardial infarction and stroke.

-Since statins primarily exert their effects on hepatocytes, most of the side effects seen with these medications are associated with altered liver functioning; one of which is the elevation of serum aminotransferase activity.
+Since statins primarily exert their effects on hepatocytes, most of their side effects are associated with altered liver functioning, such as the elevation of serum aminotransferase activity.
 However, this does not usually warrant discontinuation as long as no other debilitating signs and symptoms of liver toxicity appear.
-The use of statins among patients with concurrent liver diseases or a history of alcohol abuse may be accompanied by anorexia, malaise and an undesirable rapid drop of LDL levels in the circulation.
-For this reason, statins are given in reduced dosages for these patients.
-Other side effects that may be seen are the following:
+The use of statins among patients with concurrent liver diseases or a history of alcohol abuse may be accompanied by anorexia, malaise, and an undesirable rapid drop of LDL levels in the circulation.
+For this reason, reduced statin doses are given to these patients.
+Other side effects that may be seen include:

 - Slight increases in creatinine kinase (skeletal muscle weakness)

 - Mild transaminitis

 - A potentially fatal reaction in patients on statins plus fibrates (such as cerivastatin and gemfibrozil)